GluuFederation/gluu-docker/README.md

 [AWS CLB](./examples/kubernetes/aws/clb)

-- The directory contains `README.md` as a guide to deploy a basic Gluu server stack on on AWS using a classic load balancer.
+- The directory contains `README.md` as a guide to deploy a basic Gluu server stack on AWS using a classic load balancer.

 ## Issues